-There are different types of orchestration.
+There are different types of hybrid cloud orchestration tools.
 Infrastructure-specific orchestration focuses on being able to orchestrate resources of a specific infrastructure.
 OpenStack Heat is a good example of that as it only orchestrates OpenStack resources.
 In the container world, you have Kubernetes which is an example where you use another tool to orchestrate container-based workloads.

 How TOSCA Works

-For example, a database which is contained in a virtual machine and an application that’s reading data from the database.
-In this case, you describe the topology of that application as part of that modeling process, and then you describe the workflows to deploy and undeploy those applications.
+Take for example, a database which is contained in a virtual machine and an application that’s reading data from the database.
+For this case, you describe the topology of that application as part of that modeling process, and then you describe the workflows to deploy and undeploy those applications.

 These workflows could be vendor specific or they could be generalized using the general workflow mechanisms.
 As part of the workflow definition you describe how you want to install or uninstall those specific components that are part of the topology.
 Lastly, you have the policies where you describe and define the policies for what should happen, for example, when your database goes down or when you need to scale out your web application.

-With Cloudify and TOSCA, you can define multiple clouds in the same blueprint, for the same application, using the same orchestration engine, and yes, multiple technologies within that application – and deploy them repeatedly without changing your core code.
+With Cloudify and TOSCA, you can define multiple hybrid cloud orchestrations in the same blueprint, for the same application, using the same engine, and yes, multiple technologies within that application – and deploy them repeatedly without changing your core code.